-Full-time students who have been enrolled at KDI School for at least 4 terms and part-time students who have been enrolled for at least 6 terms will be eligible to be considered as having completed their coursework.
+Full-time students who have been enrolled at KDI School for at least 4 terms and part-time students who have been enrolled for at least 6 terms and acquire 33 graduation credits will be eligible to be considered as having completed their coursework.
 Those students who do not complete the graduation requirements within 4 years from their date of admission will be permanently designated the status of "completed."

-Coursework completion reveals that students acquired only credit requirements(33 credits) regardless of their study period.
-They can receive a coursework completion certificate only once at the completion ceremony.
+\ Coursework completion reveals that students acquired only credit requirements (33 credits) regardless of their study period.
+They can receive a certificate of coursework completion certificate only once at the completion ceremony.

-Graduated
+5. Graduated